 About API Manager

 API Manager is a component of Anypoint Platform for designing, building, managing, and publishing APIs.
 Anypoint Platform uses Mule as its core runtime engine.
-You can use API Manager on a public cloud, such as CloudHub, a private cloud, or a hybrid.
-A hybrid deployment is an API deployed on a private server but having metadata processed in the public cloud.
+You can use API Manager on a public cloud, such as CloudHub, a private cloud, or hybrid.
+Hybrid is a product for managing servers.

 Sign up to use Anypoint Platform on the internet (